Skip to Content

-Guest contributor Anna Timbrook is an avid hiker who’s hiked in the Swiss Alps, Canada’s Rocky Mountains and Colorado.
+Guest contributor Anna Timbrook is an avid hiker who’s hiked in the Swiss Alps, Canada’s Rocky Mountains, Colorado, as well as Cape Town.
 Here’s her guide to hiking Table Mountain in Cape Town.

 Hiking Table Mountain isn’t exactly a walk in the park.